Five days of RFP work,

 TenderBoost is the AI operating system for RFP responses.
 Eight agents.
 One pipeline.
 From "should we bid?" to a polished, submission-ready Word document — in an afternoon, not a fortnight.
-Private beta opens May 27.
+Beta opens June 3.
+Founding members get 14 days free, then 50% off — for life.

 Every bid manager you know is doing the same thing: copy-pasting from old proposals, reformatting for a new template, chasing the finance team for pricing, and submitting at 11:47pm on the day it's due.
 The tools haven't kept up.
 Until now.